 Sharing its place as the traditional birthstone with agate, emerald was crowned as the modern birthstone for May in the new list generated in the 20th century.
-No other stones can come as perfect as emerald for celebrating and symbolizing birthdays in this month.
+No other stones are as perfect as emerald for celebrating and symbolizing birthdays in May.
 Appreciated for its lively and gorgeous green color, emerald is one of the four classic precious gemstones and is often captured in statement-making jewelry styles!

 Similar to aquamarine, emerald is the member of the beryl family.
 This gemstone made its first appearance as early as 330 BC, making it a prized possession for generations.
 Emeralds are discovered all around the globe, but none of the specimens have succeeded so far in rivaling the varieties offered by Colombia and Zimbabwe.

 Known for its ideal green color, there are two varieties of emerald with distinct characteristics.

 Kagem Zambian Emerald: Popular for its transparency and clarity, the color of Zambian emerald is more saturated and bluish-green.

 Boyaca Colombian Emerald: Only variety to grow in sedimentary host rock rather than igneous rock.
 Colombian emeralds are believed to be one of the purest in the world.

 The historical relevance of emeralds can be traced back to bygone days.
 They were surely the part of the treasures of royalty in Egypt and Babylon.
 As far as birthstones are considered, historically from 15th to 20th-century emerald and agate were both seen as a May birthstone.

 From the two companions, agate is known for its beautiful patterns and is a variety of banded chalcedony belonging to the quartz family.
 Historically, they are found in artifacts and ornaments.
 Agate is available in hundreds of types and is available around the world.